Mydex Terms For Members

 5. SECURING YOUR DATA IN YOUR PDS

 The Data you store in your PDS is encrypted.
-Neither we nor any Certified PDS Provider can read the encrypted file, even when we are allowing your Connections to access your Data, and we shall only ever allow access to your Data in accordance with your instructions.
+Neither we nor any Certified PDS Provider can read the encrypted file, even when we are allowing your Subscribers to access your Data, and we shall only ever allow access to your Data in accordance with your instructions.
 We are unable to restore your access to your Data in the event that you lose or forget your PIN or Passphrase.
 Please see our FAQs for more information on this important security aspect of your PDS.

 We undertake that in storing your Data in your PDS: